 This is a common word used in chinese phrases to wish other well in their work and generate wealth in excess of what they need.

-The double fish knot is often designed together with other knots such as the mystic knot for display in the residence during celebrative festivities.
+The double fish knot is often designed together with other knots such as the mystic knot for display in the residence during celebrative festivities like the new year or at weddings.

 Finally, Chinese knots are beautiful when they are meticulously handcrafted by motif experts.
 And they make great home decoration items.
 Especially when you are going for that oriental look.